22 July, 2011

 It was the outline of a script for a movie, one that would primarily tell its story through the eyes of the ten-year-old boy, and his friends.
-He rattled off a list of list of ideas for scenes:
+He rattled off a list of ideas for scenes:

 10-year-old hears about his friend who ran away.
 The kid tried doing something that an adult would have done, but was unable to because he was a kid.
 Eventually, the kid is found frozen to death, or something like that.
 Kids are playing together in some place.

 Kid either goes to place where pedophile is, or happens to come across him in public.
 Scenes where the kid talks to the pedo many times about his life.
 The pedo helps him.
 The pedophile either gets killed or goes to prison.

 Kid with the pistol laying back on his bed while cocking and clicking his pistol while listening to his father yelling condemning his sister who’s in a relationship with a boy.
 Scene where the kid finds out about a familicide.